U.N. finds fear-mongering by Russian speakers in Ukraine

-GENEVA Ethnic Russians in eastern Ukraine have falsely claimed to be under assault to justify Russian intervention, the U.N. human rights office said on Tuesday as it warned that such propaganda could affect Ukraine's presidential election next month.
+GENEVA Ethnic Russians in eastern Ukraine have falsely claimed to be under assault to justify Russian intervention, the U.N. human rights office said on Tuesday in a report that warned of an impact on the May 25 election if propaganda persisted.

-Russia condemned the report, saying it was one-sided and seemed to have been "fabricated" to fit pre-formed conclusions.

-Moscow declared Ukraine on the brink of civil war on Tuesday as Kiev said an "anti-terrorist operation" against pro-Russia separatists was under way.
+Russia declared Ukraine on the brink of civil war on Tuesday as Kiev said an "anti-terrorist operation" against pro-Moscow separatists was under way, with troops and armoured personnel carriers seen near a flashpoint eastern town.

 The crisis began after protesters seeking closer Ukrainian ties with the West toppled its Moscow-backed president in February.
 Russia then seized and annexed Ukraine's Crimea region after its ethnic Russian majority backed the move in a referendum, which the West condemned as an illegal sham.

-"Although there were some attacks against the ethnic Russian community, these were neither systematic nor widespread," the U.N. human rights office said in the report, issued after two visits to the former Soviet republic last month by U.N.
+"Although there were some attacks against the ethnic Russian community, these were neither systematic nor widespread," the U.N. human rights office said in its report issued after two visits to the former Soviet republic last month by U.N.
 Assistant Secretary-General for Human Rights Ivan Simonovic.

-"Photographs of the Maidan protests greatly exaggerated stories of harassment of ethnic Russians by Ukrainian nationalist extremists," it said.

-Gianni Magazzeni, head of the rights office's Americas, Europe and Central Asia branch, told a news conference that the report aimed to encourage an environment for a free and fair presidential election in Ukraine on May 25.
+Gianni Magazzeni, head of the rights office's Americas, Europe and Central Asia branch, told a news conference that the report aimed to encourage an environment for free and fair elections in Ukraine on May 25.

 Magazzeni stressed Ukraine's duty to improve rule of law institutions, whose "weakness" he said had been an important root cause of recent events, along with corruption and poverty.

-He declined to single out Russia as a source of propaganda and misinformation, saying only that all states should refrain from incitement to hatred.
+But he declined to single out Russia as a source of propaganda and disinformation, saying only that all states should refrain from incitement to hatred.

 "HATE SPEECH"

-The report also called for those responsible for 121 killings, including 101 at "Euromaidan" protests in Kiev, to be prosecuted so as to avoid a further escalation of tensions, especially in the restive, Russian-speaking east of Ukraine.
+The report also called for those responsible for 121 killings, including 101 at Maidan Square protests in Kiev, to be prosecuted so as to avoid a further escalation of tensions, especially in the restive east of Ukraine.

 The report, which analyses events up to April 2, called for an urgent effort to uphold the rule of law, respect human rights and end so-called "hate speech" - such as nationalist rhetoric and advocacy of racial or religious hatred.

-One right-wing nationalist group, "Right Sector", which was involved in the Maidan protests in Kiev, had caused concerns for the Russian-speaking minority, according to the report.
+One right-wing group, the "Right Sector", which was involved in the Maidan protests in Kiev, had caused concerns for the Russian-speaking minority, according to the report.

 But it said that according to all accounts heard by the U.N. delegation, fear of Right Sector was disproportionate.